comaps/website/content/donate/index.ar.md

                 media: /images/donate/infrastructure.webp
             -
                 title: Support
-                text: User support, bug fixing, and improving the stability of the app are at the top of our priorities.
-There are 2000+ issues on GitHub and growing every day, with items to address on AppStore, Google Play, and support emails.
+                text: User support, fixing bugs, and improving the stability of the app are our top priority.
+The list of requests and bug reports grows every day, and there are many support requests to respond to on the App Store, Google Play, and support emails.
                 media: /images/donate/support.webp
     reviews:
         title: People say